grain-lang/grain/stdlib/immutablepriorityqueue.md

 fromList : (List<a>, ((a, a) -> Number)) -> ImmutablePriorityQueue<a>
 ```

-Constructs a new priority queue initialized with the elements in the list, and
+Constructs a new priority queue initialized with the elements in the list
-with a custom comparator function used to assign priority.
+using a custom comparator function, which is used to determine priority of
+elements.
+The comparator function takes two elements and must return 0 if
+both share priority, a positive number if the first has greater priority,
+and a negative number if the first has less priority.

 Parameters: